Norton Children’s Hospital Pharmacy Residency Program

 Current practice: Clinical Pharmacist

-Methodist Children’s Hospital of South Texas, San Antonio, Texas
+Methodist Children’s Hospital, San Antonio, Texas

 Class of 2006